-Sweet Potato, Apple & Kale Galette is a simple and beautiful combination of sweet and earthy flavors all wrapped up in a flaky pastry crust.
-The base of the galette is a wonderfully creamy ricotta mixture that is flavored with caramelized onions, thyme and a splash of balsamic vinegar.
-The rich creamy mouthfeel of ricotta and the tang of the vinegar bring a perfect balance to the veggies.
+Sweet Potato, Apple & Kale Galette is a simple and beautiful combination of earthy flavors wrapped up in a flaky pastry crust.
+The filling of the galette is a creamy ricotta mixture that is flavored with caramelized onions, thyme, chopped pecans and a splash of balsamic vinegar.
+The creamy ricotta and tangy balsamic vinegar bring the perfect balance to the veggies.

 The shape of the galette is formed by the filling.
 I use my ricotta base as a guide.
 I spread it out into a circle shape in the middle of the dough, stack the veggies on top and then simply fold the edges up and over the veggies.
 Voila!
 You’ve got a real stunner.

-I use store-bought pie dough in this recipe to make it a fast dish to put together, but you could easily make your own pastry if you prefer.
+I use store-bought pie dough in this recipe to make it a fast recipe, but you could easily make your own pastry if you prefer.
 Store-bought dough already comes in a perfect circle so no trimming is required.
 If you use homemade pastry then do your best to trim the dough into a large circle around the filling, but, again, keep in mind it doesn’t have to be perfect!